-Scientific Merit of the Investigation - The Lead Discovery Program Scientist will determine whether any issues that may have emerged in the course of the concept study have effected significant changes to the science objectives or other aspects of the proposed Baseline and Threshold Science Missions (see Requirement CS-17 in Section II of the DISCOVERY 2014 GUIDELINES AND CRITERIA FOR THE PHASE A CONCEPT STUDY) in such a manner as to have impacted the basis for the evaluation of the scientific merit of the investigation as determined by the peer review panel for the Step 1 proposal.
+Scientific Merit of the Proposed Investigation:

+The Lead Discovery Program Scientist will determine whether any issues that may have emerged in the course of the concept study have effected significant changes to the science objectives or other aspects of the proposed Baseline and Threshold Science Missions (see Requirement CS-17 in Section II of this document) in such a manner as to have impacted the basis for the evaluation of the scientific merit of the investigation as determined by the peer review panel for the Step 1 proposal.
 If there are no significant changes to the proposed investigation that undermine the basis of this rating, the peer review panel rating for scientific merit of the Step 1 proposal will be the rating for scientific merit of the CSR.
 If there are significant changes, the Lead Discovery Program Scientist will convene a peer review panel to reevaluate the scientific merit of the objectives in light of these changes.
-The factors for reevaluating this criterion will be the same as those used for the Step 1 proposal review (Section 7.2.2 of the AO).
+The factors for re-evaluating this criterion will be the same as those used for the Step 1 proposal review (Section 7.2.2 of the AO).